22aidanl/Flutter-SmartScan/README.md

 Download/clone the repository, then run `flutter run` in the `example` directory.

 ## Help
-This repository is a modified version of the [flutter_smart_scan repository, available here.](https://github.com/AmolGangadhare/flutter_smart_scan) The modifications allow you to exit the continuous barcode scanning mode at any point (for example, after a certain barcode is found).
+This repository is a modified version of the [flutter_barcode_scanner repository, available here.](https://github.com/AmolGangadhare/flutter_barcode_scanner) The modifications allow you to exit the continuous barcode scanning mode at any point (for example, after a certain barcode is found).
 Read the comments in `example/lib/main.dart` to see how this is done.